Toeyeses/Customer_Analytics/Voic_of_Customer_Analysis/README.md

-Tis is topic modeling on a dataset of sunscreen product reviews using Latent Dirichlet Allocation (LDA) and visualizing the results using `pyLDAvis`.
+This is topic modeling on a dataset of sunscreen product reviews using Latent Dirichlet Allocation (LDA) and visualizing the results using `pyLDAvis`.
 Here's a an explanation of each part of code:

 1. **Importing Libraries:**
    - You start by importing the necessary libraries, including `pandas`, `pythainlp`, `gensim`, and `pyLDAvis`.
 These libraries are used for data manipulation, text preprocessing, topic modeling, and visualization.